Publications by Brian Hayes

 Computing Science: Getting Your Quarks in a Row.
 American Scientist, Vol. 96, No. 6, November-December 2008, pages 450-454.
 [On the physical theory called lattice quantum chromodynamics.]
 HTML PDF Python source code

 Computing Science: Calculemus!
 American Scientist, Vol. 96, No. 5, September-October 2008, pages 362-366.
 [A manifesto celebrating programming for answers (as opposed to programming as software development).]
-HTML PDF
+PDF

 Computing Science: The Britney Spears Problem.
 American Scientist, Vol. 96, No. 4, July-August 2008, pages 274-279.
 [On stream algorithms.]
 HTML PDF